volodymyr-karpenko/Sliders/README.md

 # Sliders
-Sample cross-platform app for Android Tablet/iOS iPad that is built with ASP.NET Core API, Xamarin and MvvmCross
+Sample cross-platform app for Android Tablet/iOS iPad that is built with ASP.NET Core API, Xamarin, and MvvmCross.

 ### IDEA:
 Let's assume that you have an IoT device that measures some environment once per second.
 To give you a better